asuh/front-end-macos/readme.md

     nvm install node

-Restart terminal and run the final command.
+Restart terminal and confirm that you are using the default version of Node and npm.

+    node -v && npm -v

+If desired, install a custom version of node

-    nvm use node
+    node install 20

 Set a default version of Node.

     nvm alias default xx.xx

-Confirm that you are using the default version of Node and npm.

-    node -v && npm -v

 You can switch to another version and use it by changing to the directory where you want to use Node and run the following.